svaloumas/valet/README.md

 ```

 > `args[0]` holds the task parameters as they were given through the API call for the job/pipeline creation. `args[1]` holds the results of the
 > previous task only in case of a pipeline execution.
-Prefer to safely access the arguments by using `valet.DecodeTaskParams` and `valet.DecodePreviousJobResults`.
+Prefer to safely access the arguments by using `valet.DecodeTaskParams` and `valet.DecodePreviousJobResults`
+> to decode them into your custom task param structs.

-3. Copy `config.yaml` from the repo and set your own configuration.
+3. Copy `config.yaml` from the repo and set a configuration according to your needs.

 4. Initialize `valet` in a `main` function under your repo, register your tasks to the service and run it.